attaswift/Attabench/README.md

 The syntax may look strange at first, because we're returning a closure from within a closure, with the returned closure doing the actual measurement.
 This looks complicated, but it allows for extra functionality that's often important.
 In this case, we expect that the simple linear search implemented by `Array.contains` will be kind of slow, so to keep measurements fast, we limit the size of the input to about 16 thousand elements.
-Returning `nil` means that the task does not want to run on a particular input value, so it's curve will have a gap on the chart corresponding to that particular size.
+Returning `nil` means that the task does not want to run on a particular input value, so its curve will have a gap on the chart corresponding to that particular size.

 The inner closure receives a `timer` parameter that can be used to narrow the measurement to the section of the code we're actually interested in.
 For example, when we're measuring `Set.contains`, we aren't interested in the time needed to construct the set, so we need to exclude it from the measurement: